Statement of Principles

 The SAE4D believes in an integrated and inclusive public transportation system that is based on the following broad principles:

-- Access for people with disabilities to all modes of public transport: taxis, buses, trains, seacraft and airlines;
+- Access for persons with disabilities to all modes of public transport: taxis, buses, trains, seacraft and airlines;

 - Pavements on both sides of the road need to be level, unobstructed, safe and with proper on and off ramps;